Skip to content

 Managing WiFi QR Codes Across Multiple Properties

 If you manage 3 or more Airbnb listings, staying organized with your WiFi codes becomes important.
+The vacation rental market continues to grow rapidly, with over 1.5 million active Airbnb listings in the US alone (Statista).
+The vacation rental market continues to grow rapidly, with over 1.5 million active Airbnb listings in the US alone (Statista).
 Here's how experienced multi-property hosts handle it:

 • Use folders.
 QRLynx lets you create folders to organize QR codes by property.
 Pro plan includes 5 folders, Business plan includes 25 — enough for most portfolios.
 Name them by property: "Beach House", "Downtown Studio", "Mountain Cabin".